JackBen2019/Jack-Bennett-Full-Stack-Frameworks-Milestone-Project/README.md

 **General Visitors**:

-- As a visitor, I want to have the option to register on the website.
+- As a visitor, I want to have the option to register on my website.
-- As a visitor, I want to be able to instantly read something that gives me an understanding of what the website's purpose is e.g. on an About page.
+- As a visitor, I want to be able to instantly read something that gives me an understanding of what my website's purpose is e.g. on an About page.
 - As a visitor, I want to be able to contact the site admins/support team to ask any questions, or raise any issues.
-- As a visitor, I want to be able to view any social media associated with the website to get an understanding of the company.
+- As a visitor, I want to be able to view any social media associated with my website to get an understanding of the company.

 **Registered Users**:

 - As a registered user, I want to be able to easily locate a logout option.
 - As a registered user, I want to be able to login back in using the details I registered with.
-- As a registered user, I want to be able to add my products/servics to the website.
+- As a registered user, I want to be able to add my products/servics to my website.
 - As a registered user, I want to be able to add and see the products/services that are in my cart.
-- As a registered user, I want to be able to purchase any products/servics that are on the website.
+- As a registered user, I want to be able to purchase any products/servics that are on my website.
 - As a registered user, I want to be able to add posts into the forum.
-- As a registered user, I want to be able to edit or delete anything I have added to the website.
+- As a registered user, I want to be able to edit or delete anything I have added to my website.

 **Admins**: